robfatland/ops/chemistry/README.md

 ***Before I begin working on this let me remark that I write using both markdown and LaTeX.
 Markdown afaik does not support subscript / superscript; so I use LaTeX.
 Therefore C with a subscript of 12 could be written C_{12} and H with a superscript + might be written H^+ or H^{+}.
-That's the translation.***
+Also a number written as 6e23 is read as 'six times ten raised to the 23rd power'.
+That's how to translate some of my notation.***

 A couple of observations to begin with: We need a good working definition of both **moles** and **molarity**.
-We also need a good agreement on how we derive the mass of an atom or molecule.
-And we need to know why they stipulated a graduated cylinder.
-So this is four questions that I will answer; and after that I will come back and re-state the problems and we can hope they will be solvable at that point.
+We also need a good agreement on how we derive the **mass** of an atom or molecule.
+And we need to know why they stipulated a **graduated cylinder**.
+So this is four questions that I will answer.
+After that I will come back to and re-state the problems where we will hope they will be more tractable.

 One mole of something is one Avogadro's number of it; which is approximately 6e23 particles.
 That is 6 times ten raised